mbragi/linka/README.md

-# Linka — Discover Vendors, Chat, and Payments Powered By Base
+# Linka — Discover Vendors, Chat, and Pay With Convience
 **Linka** is a conversational onchain marketplace connecting chat to e-commerce via WhatsApp, Web, and Farcaster.

 ---